dakrone/clj-http/Readme.md

 ## Usage

-The main HTTP client functionality is provided in the `clj-http.client` namespace:
+The main HTTP client functionality is provided by the `clj-http.client` namespace:

-    (use '[clj-http.client :as client])
+    (require '[clj-http.client :as client])

 The client supports simple `get`, `head`, `put`, `post`, and `delete` requests.
 Responses are returned as Ring-style response maps: